Christine Keller, M.A., M.S.Ed., Executive Director

 Honour Odigie, Development

-Honour has just graduated SUNY College at Old Westbury (May 2016).
+Honour graduated SUNY College at Old Westbury (May 2016) and is working in New York City for a social service organization.
 She majored in Psychology and was a member of the Honors College.
 She has been actively involved on her college campus with World Changers Club.
 One of her goals has been to work for a for-profit or not-for-profit entrepreneurship effecting positive change on behalf of children.
 The Children’s Sangha is her first experience in this arena.
 Honour assisted with our Spring 2015 event, Family Wellness Day and our IMAGINE Campaign’s Fall 2015 event, the 2e: Twice Exceptional Movie (in collaboration with Twice Exceptional Children’s Advocacy (TECA)).
 Funding and community outreach will be her primary responsibilities while paving the way for new endeavors!
 We are grateful to have Honour on board!

 Donna Knepple, Community Outreach